sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 Mapping Examples
 ~~~~~~~~~~~~~~~~

-SBT provides and IO and `Path`_ API, which
+SBT provides the `IO` and `Path`_ APIs, which
-lets you define custom mappings easily.
+help make defining custom mappings easy.
 The files will appear in the generate universal zip, but also in your
 debian/rpm/msi/dmg builds as described above in the conventions.

 .. _Path: http://www.scala-sbt.org/0.13.1/docs/Detailed-Topics/Paths.html